Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/horseshoes-of-a-zephyr.md

 aliases: ["Horseshoes of a Zephyr"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-175. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+175. Available in the SRD."
 ---
 # Horseshoes of a Zephyr
 *Wondrous Item, minor, very rare*